xrd/final-scraper/_posts/2000-08-28-the-hill-tribes-of-northern-thailand.md

 ### Written by: pointsurf

+I had heard about the hill-tribes in northern Thailand, a collection of
+Burmese, south China, Laotian, and Thai natives, who had maintained ancient traditions, stayed secluded from urbanization, and basically lived the same lifestyle they had for hundreds of years.
+Treks they called them.
+Voyeuristic guided tours of these tribes.
+On the one hand, it would be fascinating to witness this culture and semi- experience what is must have been like to live hundreds of years in the past.
+On the other hand, I felt the guilt of imposing and contributing to the touristic erosion of these people.
+Morals aside, the Peeping Todd would command this expedition.

 First thing, supplies.
 They would supply food and blankets.
 What I needed was a poncho for the rain, mosquito